-- Advanced standing consideration is available for students whose undergraduate cumulative GPA is 3.00 (on 4.0 scale) or higher, and where courses being considered received a grade of B or higher. - The maximum amount of academic advanced standing credit for each degree program follows: - Master of Divinity (MDiv) 15 credit hours - MA in Theological Studies (MATS) 10 credit hours - MA in Christian Formation (MACF) 10 credit hours - MA in Christian Ministry (MACM) 7 credit hours

-- Students will receive advanced standing in their program only where prior work satisfies a pre-requisite or introductory course. - Students may receive advanced standing for no more than one core course in each of the areas of Bible (excluding Biblical Languages), Christian Formation, Church History, Ministry, Theology, and Spiritual Formation. - Students receiving advanced standing for a class will be required to substitute another class from the same area. - However, graduates of North Park University, normally those with a major or minor in Biblical and Theological Studies, will receive a reduction in the credit hours in their program. - Courses in biblical languages taken more than a year previously require a proficiency examination before advanced standing is considered. - Courses completed and transcripted more than ten (10) years previously will not be considered for advanced standing.
+- Advanced standing consideration is available for students whose undergraduate cumulative GPA is 3.00 (on 4.0 scale) or higher, and where courses being considered received a grade of B or higher. - The maximum amount of academic advanced standing credit for each degree program follows: - Master of Divinity (MDiv) 15 credit hours - MA in Theological Studies (MATS) 10 credit hours - MA in Christian Formation (MACF) 10 credit hours - MA in Christian Ministry (MACM) 7 credit hours - Students will receive advanced standing in their program only where prior work satisfies a pre-requisite or introductory course. - Students may receive advanced standing for no more than one core course in each of the areas of Bible (with the exception of biblical languages which allows for the awarding of two semesters of Greek or Hebrew), Christian Formation, Church History, Ministry, Theology, and Spiritual Formation.
+Advanced standing is not awarded for general electives. - Students receiving advanced standing for a class will be required to substitute another class from the same area.
+There is no reduction in credit hours. - However, graduates of North Park University, normally those with a major or minor in Biblical and Theological Studies, will receive a reduction in the credit hours in their program and credit toward genderal elective requirements. - Courses in biblical languages taken more than a year prior to admission require a proficiency examination before advanced standing is considered. - Courses completed and transcripted more than ten (10) years prior to admission will not be considered for advanced standing.